 Prerequisites: Passage of the Writing Skills Test (WST) or ENGL/LLD 100A with a C or better (C- not accepted), completion of Core General Education and upper division standing are prerequisites to all SJSU studies courses.
 Completion of, or co-registration in, 100W is strongly recommended.

 SJSU Studies Category: Area S: Self, Society & Equality in the U.S.

 Faculty Web Page and MYSJSU Messaging

-Course materials such as syllabus, handouts, notes, assignment instructions, etc. can be found on my faculty web page at www.mrsbernasconi.com.
+Course materials such as syllabus, readings, notes, assignment instructions, etc. can be found on my faculty web page at www.mrsbernasconi.com.
 You are responsible for regularly checking with the messaging system through MySJSU at http://my.sjsu.edu.
 Make sure that your email address is up to date with MySJSU.
 This is the only email I will use to communicate with you.

 Interdisciplinary study of types of ethical problems which arise within the contexts of business occupations and professions.
 Major ethical theories, critique of economic and criminal justice.
 Focus is on issues of justice and equality in the U.S. Case studies.